keu/docs/astro/install-aws.md

 Before completing this setup, make sure that you have:

 - A dedicated AWS account with minimum EC2 service quotas.
-- A user that has `CreateRole` permissions on that account.
+- A user with the following permissions:
+    - `cloudformation:*`
+    - `GetRole`
+    - `GetRolePolicy`
+    - `CreateRole`
+    - `DeleteRolePolicy`
+    - `PutRolePolicy`
+    - `ListRoles`
+    - `UpdateAssumeRolePolicy`
-- Subscribed to the [Astro Status Page](https://cloud-status.astronomer.io/).
+- A subscription to the [Astro Status Page](https://cloud-status.astronomer.io/).
 This will ensure that you're alerted in the case of an incident or scheduled maintenance.

-Astro requires a dedicated AWS account with a minimum set of EC2 service quotas.
+Astro requires a clean AWS account with a minimum set of EC2 service quotas.
 For security reasons, the install process is not currently supported on an AWS account that has other tooling running in it.
 For instructions on creating a new AWS account, follow [AWS documentation](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).

 The required [EC2 service quotas](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html) are: